“If you do not invest in risk management, it doesn’t matter what business you’re in, it’s a risky business” - Gary Cohn.

 However, this form of strategy is not suitable or advisable for any form of business.
 It can have severe implications on your business model.

 Every entrepreneur’s dream is to deliver a rich product in quality and highly functional.
+It would be advisable to check the end product requirements with the ones mentioned in functional Vs. non-functional requirements document.
 An important step to ensure this is to manage the risks in your software development process.
 You are putting everything at risk if you do not follow this discipline of risk management.
 You can stay ahead of the game and foresee the problems that you may face throughout the project lifecycle.
 We strongly encourage our clients to include risk management in their planning.